KSP-CKAN/CKAN/Spec.md

 `v1.8` spec and above *must* respect the optional version fields if present.

+(**v1.26**) Clients implementing version `v1.26` or later of the spec *must* support an alternate form of relationship consisting of an `any-of` key with a value containing an array of relationships.
+This relationship is considered satisfied if **any** of the specified modules are installed.
+It is intended for situations in which a module supports multiple ways of providing functionality, which are not in themselves mutually compatible enough to use the `"provides"` property.

+    "depends": [
+        {
+            "any-of": [
+                { "name": "TextureReplacer"          },
+                { "name": "TextureReplacerReplaced"  },
+                { "name": "SigmaReplacements-Skybox" },
+                { "name": "DiRT"                     }
+            ]
+        }
+    ]

 ##### depends

 A list of mods which are *required* for the current mod to operate.